 Customer feedback emails can help customers engage with your brand while providing valuable feedback.
 After your customer has had some time to use your product, reach out and ask them to fill out a short survey about their order experience and the product itself.
 This also shows your customers that you value their input, which can increase brand loyalty and strengthen their relationship with your brand — ultimately leading to repeat purchases in the future.

 If it’s financially feasible for your company, you can even offer a discount to customers in exchange for completing the survey, such as 10% off their next order or a $5 gift card.
 Even if you receive negative feedback, it’s still valuable input that can help you improve your products and your processes.

 If a customer hasn’t shopped with you for a while, reach back out to them with a win-back email.
 Win-back emails are designed to bring lapsed customers back to your store to complete a purchase.
 Depending on your industry and customer trends, your customers might come back for a second purchase anywhere from 2 weeks to 90 days after their initial purchase.
 Study the buying behavior of your most loyal customers to get a feel for the typical timeline for your store.

 Email marketing is a powerful tool, but with great power comes great responsibility — if you spam your customers with too many or irrelevant emails, it’s easy for them to unsubscribe from your email list.
-When used correctly, however, email marketing can help your ecommerce businesses retain customers and increase sales.
+When used correctly with the right top-bar templates, however, email marketing and email tracking can help your ecommerce businesses retain customers and increase sales.

 Working with a third-party logistics (3PL) provider that offers a backend contact management system can help you leverage your customer email list.
 For example, ShipBob’s Contacts tab shows each customer’s name, email address, and location.